-Social Policy Practice and Processes in Aotearoa New Zealand EDITED BY GRAHAM HASSALL AND GIROL KARACAOGLU A new wide-ranging, multi-author work covering all aspects of social policy in New Zealand, complementing and updating the fourth and final edition of Cheyne et al.'s Social Policy in New Zealand (2008), which pre-dated the three-term tenure of the conservative Key/English governments and their concomitant approaches to social policy.
-Appraisals of the policy impacts achieved by alternating approaches to government are offered through each of the chapters on specific policy areas.
+Social Policy Practice and Processes in Aotearoa New Zealand EDITED BY GRAHAM HASSALL AND GIROL KARACAOGLU Essential reading for first-year tertiary students in social policy and related subjects, as well as the wider policymaking community.
+The huge breadth of coverage includes policy design and implementation, big data, social investment, taxation and social policy, and policy monitoring and evaluation.
+As well, chapters on the key policy domains of health, education, housing, poverty, justice, families and children, gender, among others, are described, along with appraisals of the policy impacts of alternating approaches to government through the first two decades of the 21st century.
 GRAHAM HASSALL is is a research associate in the School of Government at Victoria University of Wellington.
 GIROL KARACAOGLU is head of the School of Government at Victoria University of Wellington and was previously chief economist at the New Zealand Treasury.